What is Debt-to-Income Ratio?

 Your DTI can give lenders insight into your overall finances and your ability to manage new debt.
 Along with other information, like your credit history and credit score, your DTI can help lenders assess what level of risk they’re taking on by approving you for a loan or line of credit.
 It can also help them determine what interest rate and other terms to offer.

-A lower DTI can indicate a good balance between monthly debt payments and income.
+A lower DTI can indicate a good balance between your monthly debt payments and income.
 It may signal to lenders that you’ll be able to handle additional debt and reliably make monthly payments.

 What debt-to-income ratio do lenders look for?